HPUinternet/zf2-doctrine-datagrid/docs/Filters.md

 ### Adding parameters
-In the above sample i registered a filter class that filters the data on specific mimetypes.
+In the above sample I've registered a filter class that filters the data on specific mimetypes.
 But i'm only able to hardcode the mimetype in the filter class itself. seems a bit devious right? luckily you are able to configure the filter parameters also by adding additional arguments to the filters key in the configuration array.
 An example below:

     'wms-datagrid' => array(